SPAGHETTI MAN

 “Who was he?” one asked.
 “Just some phantom or ghost?”

-“Or maybe,” said one, “just a casualty post.”
+“Or maybe,” said one, “just a reflection.”

 Then they shrugged, and they ate, and they buried that man.